milind2/MlOPS-Project-with-AWS-end-to-end-deployment/README.md

-MlOPS-Project-with-AWS-end-to-end-deployments
+MLOPS-Project-with-AWS-end-to-end-deployments
 ==============================

-end to end Mlops project with deployment on AWS
+End to end MLOPS project with deployment on AWS EKS

 Project Organization
 ------------